 7. The Library Board of Trustees shall select from one of three listed options as a means by which to validate and document the library’s efforts to maintain a collection appropriate to community needs.
 The option selected by a jurisdiction may be revised each year. – See Notes.
 Option I: Meet or exceed at 90% - The five-year average of amounts spent on collections.
 Option II: Meet or exceed at 30% - Amount spent on collections divided by Total Services and Supplies budget.
 Option III: Meet or exceed at 10% - Adjusted total operating budget divided by collection budget.
 Exclude from TOB rent for facility(s), motor pool/vehicle charges, technology = Adjusted TOB

 8. Librarian certification for staff: a.
 Population (legal service area): 1,000-14,999.
 Public library jurisdictions shall have a library director who holds the credential of certified librarian from the State of Nevada (NAC 379.010). b.
 Population (legal service area): 15,000-49,999.
 Public library jurisdictions shall have a library director who holds the credential of certified librarian from the State of Nevada (NAC 379.010).
 Any additional staff holding a full-time library position performing the duties of reference and/or children’s services shall hold the credential of certified librarian from the State of Nevada (NAC 379.010). c.
 Population (legal service area): 50,000 or more.
 Public library jurisdictions shall have a library director who holds a master’s degree in library or information science from a college or university accredited by the American Library Association.
+A consolidated library district that serves a population of more than 1,000,000 may establish the educational qualifications of the executive director, which may include, without limitation, holding a master's degree in library and information science.
 Any additional staff in the position of librarian or other full-time professional library position performing the duties of reference and/or children’s services shall hold the credential of certified librarian from the State of Nevada (NAC 379.010). d.
 Any public Library Board of Trustees that has declined to adopt NAC 379.010, Section 1 and whose librarians are not exempted under NAC 379.010, Section 2 may bring their library into compliance with this standard by adopting a good faith effort to meet the standards for public library employees delineated in NAC 379.020. – See Notes.

 9. Public libraries shall agree to lend circulating materials in accordance with the state-wide interlibrary loan program Information Nevada.
 Postage charges for interlibrary loans are assumed by the library, not the user.